Police searching for Olivia Pratt-Korbel gunman ‘unclear’ if he is in country

-‘We will find you’: Police searching for Olivia Pratt-Korbel gunman say ‘unclear’ whether he is still in country
+‘We will find you’: Police hunting Olivia Pratt-Korbel gunman say ‘unclear’ if he’s still in country

 It is “unclear” whether the gunman who killed nine-year-old Olivia Pratt-Korbel was still in the country, police have said.

-Merseyside Police said it had received “a number of names” as it continued to make enquiries into the fatal shooting of the girl in Liverpool earlier this week.
+Merseyside Police said it had received “a number of names” as it continued to investigate the fatal shooting of the nine-year-old girl in Liverpool earlier this week.

+Detective Chief Superintendent Mark Kameen said it was following a “number of very positive lines of enquiry” after her murder on Monday.

+Olivia was shot dead after a convicted burglar and drug dealer, Joseph Nee, ran into her home while under attack from a shooter.
+Police said the masked gunman continued to fire “with complete disregard” for the young girl and her family.

 “My message to him remains the same - we will not rest until we find you and we will find you,” he told reporters.